-The glowing pumpkins, the trick-or-treating, the ghoulish costumes—all are best shot after dark when the lighting can get pretty tricky.
-Today's cameras, and even some smartphones, are up to the challenge, if you take the time to do more than point and shoot.
+The glowing pumpkins, the trick-or-treating, the ghoulish costumes—all are best shot after dark during Halloween when the lighting can get pretty tricky.
+Today's cameras and smartphones, are up to the challenge, if you take the time to do more than point and shoot.

-Follow these tips to make the most of those after-dark shot and even scare up a few ghosts.
+Follow these tips to make the most of those after-dark shots and even scare up a few ghosts.

 General low-light strategies